This certification program includes:

 In addition to her commitment to pelvic bodywork mastery, Anna pursues ongoing training in visceral manipulation and neuromeningeal manipulation through the Barral Institute and is an IAHE teacher’s assistant.
 Click here to review Anna’s professional education and teaching experience..

 Anna took Leslie’s Entering the Temple class in 2022, with a deep appreciation for Leslie’s comprehensive and practical approach to training.
-Anna thinks Leslie’s course is the best choice for professionals looking for a solid foundation in pelvic bodywork skills.
+In Anna’s experience, Leslie’s course has been the best choice nationwide for professionals looking for a solid foundation in pelvic bodywork skills.

 As Leslie moves into a noble and nourishing Cronedom, Anna is deeply honored and delighted to partner with her and take up the torch of teaching those who are called to this vital field of care.